Stand Up (All That Remains song)

 "Stand Up" is a song by American heavy metal band All That Remains.
 The song was released as a single from their sixth album, A War You Cannot Win, on August 13, 2012, and a music video was released to YouTube on November 19, 2012.
 In the U.S., it reached number one on the Mainstream Rock chart.

 Background

 The track marked a notable shift in the band's musical direction towards a more accessible, radio-friendly hard rock sound, relying on clean vocals rather than the growls of their earlier material.

+Reception

+Amy Sciarretto of Loudwire wrote on the song stating "It is a mid-tempo rock song that is anything but vanilla, especially when compared to a lot of sanitized rock on the FM dial.
+However, diehard headbangers may not like the lack of aggression in the vocals.
+The band has a catalog full of that style, and ATR are pushing forward and keeping things interesting and evolved."